oss-slu/stl_metro_data_api/setup.md

 - If tests fail, check error messages and ensure Docker services are up.

 ### 10. Secondary Front-end (Excellence Project)
-To run the secondary front-end (excellence project):
-   - Go to the `frontend` folder in your terminal.
-   - Run `python -m http.server 9000`
+The front-end (excellence project) should automatically start with Docker.
-   - Go to `http://localhost:9000` in your web browser.
+   - To view the secondary front-end, go to http://localhost:5001/index.htm in your web browser.

 ## How to run the JSON fetcher, processor, and consumer (how to insert ARPA funds into database)
 Here is how you the JSON fetcher, JSON processer, and JSON consumer.